After we came across two nice??? pilgrimage churches in “Kleinhelfendorf”

 A sun beacon through the window was cutting through the big picture above the altar then we were there.

 The crypt of St. Wolfgang was consecrated 1052 by Pope Leo IX. (* 1002; † 19.
 April 1054 in Rome), one of the „German Popes“ of that time under Salien reign.
-Leo travelled a lot north of the Alps, just like the secular leaders of this time to pursue his interest in those regions.
+Leo travelled a lot north of the Alps, just like the secular leaders of this time to pursue his interests in those regions.

 The church repectively its predecessor St. Georg dates back to the late 8’th century.
 Church St. Georg maybe even to the late 7’th century.
 However remains of an even older church from the Great, Old Romans were not discovered so far.